Autodoc-Technology/interview-templates/README.md

 4. Open a pull request
 5. Wait for the review

+Or you may use your own repo, and give a link to Pull Request in it.

 ## How to contribute

 There are no contribution guide yet.
 If you want to contribute, please open an issue.